vuejs/router/packages/docs/guide/advanced/dynamic-routing.md

 Remember you can `await router.replace()` if you need to wait for the new route to be displayed.

-## Adding Routes inside navigation guards
+## Adding routes inside navigation guards

 If you decide to add or remove routes inside of a navigation guard, you should not call `router.replace()` but trigger a redirection by returning the new location: